CompuTec/computec-docs/docs/processforce/user-guide/inventory/inventory-transfer-request-and-inventory-transfer.md

     Inventory → Inventory Transactions → Inventory Transfer Request
 :::

-This kind of document describes wanted inventory movement but does not cause it.
-Inventory Transfer Request can be copied to Inventory Transfer:
+Unlike Inventory Transfer, an Inventory Transfer Request is a preliminary document that records a planned inventory movement without executing it.
+It allows businesses to plan stock transfers before committing to them.
+Once approved, the request can be copied to an Inventory Transfer document to complete the process.

 ![Inventory Transfer Request](./media/inventory-transfer-request-and-inventory-transfer/inventory-transfer-request.webp)

 ## Manufacturing Order Based Document

-Inventory Transfer and Inventory Transfer Requests can be created for a specific Manufacturing Order.
-You can choose a desired option from the context menu on Manufacturing Order.
-Inventory Transfer and Inventory Transfer Request can be made either for components or all Items on Manufacturing Order.
+Both Inventory Transfer and Inventory Transfer Requests can be linked to a Manufacturing Order.
+From the Manufacturing Order's context menu, users can generate these documents either for specific components or for all items in the order.
+This linkage ensures seamless integration between production and inventory management.

 ![Context Menu](./media/inventory-transfer-request-and-inventory-transfer/context-menu.webp)

-A document based on Manufacturing Order communicates about it in the Remarks field.
+A document generated from a Manufacturing Order will reference it in the Remarks field for traceability.

 ![Remarks](./media/inventory-transfer-request-and-inventory-transfer/remarks.webp)

+---
+Efficient inventory management is critical for ensuring uninterrupted operations.
+SAP Business One’s Inventory Transfer and Inventory Transfer Request functionalities provide businesses with the necessary tools to track and manage stock movements effectively.
+By integrating these processes with Manufacturing Orders, companies can streamline production planning and optimize inventory flow, enhancing overall operational efficiency.